 How did Alice let you know how she felt?
 Did she leave you a note?

 Yeah she wrote me a letter.
 It’s funny because it never occurred for us to write things to each other before.
 Then Ellie came along and wrote ‘I exist’ all over the body in permanent marker.
 It was quite a bizarre thing to wake up to and took nearly two weeks to wash off.
 That was an ‘ah ha’ moment.
-It wasn’t me and it wasn’t something Alice would do so we knew was someone else.
+It wasn’t me and it wasn’t something Alice wouldn’t do so we knew it was someone else.

 Do you have a shared notepad?
 I guess the idea is to create harmony in the chaos and let all three of you express yourselves?